-My daughter is upstairs playing in her dollhouse, her homework all complete and folded up in her backpack.
-As her imagination takes over, I smile quietly to myself, happy that my middle schooler still likes to play.
-Wondering how long these days will last.
+My daughter is upstairs drawing cartoons.
+As her imagination takes over, I smile quietly to myself, happy that my middle schooler is content for the moment.

 I walk over to the vacuum cleaner I have a habit of leaving out.
 I bend down, pick it up, and put it away.
 I hate putting away the vacuum.

 As I hang the vacuum hose on the hook my husband installed to make our tiny utility closet less of a nightmare, I am hit with an overwhelming surge of gratitude.
 Of peace.
 Of love.

 This family, this house, this life I am living—it is everything I never dreamed I could have.
 As the child of a broken home, the daughter of a dad who abandoned her, I never dreamed I could have an intact family.

 Sure, it’s stressful.
 It’s chaotic.
 It’s insane most of the time.
 And being on lockdown has made it that much more insane.
 We are all shoved here, together, for weeks (months???) on end.
 And I’m not gonna lie, it’s been tough.
 There has been screaming.
 There have been tears.
 There’s so much fear and uncertainty out there, and too much togetherness in here.